On sup-norm bounds part II: $GL(2)$ Eisenstein series: On averages of generalized divisor sums

 With this at hand we estimate

 The last piece can be bounded as follows:

-Second, we consider the case $V(0) \geq V_0$.
+Second, we consider the case $V(0) > V_0$.
 In this case there must be at least one $t_{\nu}\neq 0$ so that there can not be a pole at 1 or an exceptional zero for the character $\xi\chi_1\chi_2^{-1}$.
-Furthermore, the zero free region as well as the upper bound stated at the beginning of this section hold for all $t$.
+Furthermore, the bounds \eqref{eq:coleman_up_bound} and \eqref{eq:bound_for_logder_we_need1} as well as the corresponding zero-free region hold for all $t$.
 With this in mind we define the contour

-Since there are no poles or zeros of $L(s,\xi\chi_1\chi_2^{-1})$ to the right of $\mathcal{C}_2$ we obtain
+Since there are no poles or zeros of $L(s-ir_1-ir_2,\xi\chi_1\chi_2^{-1})$ to the right of $\mathcal{C}_2$ we obtain

 The remaining contour integral is estimated similarly to the previous case.
+Further, the contribution of $L(s+ir_1+ir_2,\xi\chi_1^{-1}\chi_2)$ can be estimated analogously.

 By choosing $A$ sufficiently large, and exploiting the assumption $\log(L)\ll\log(V(T_0))$ we conclude that

 To deal with the final contribution we recall \cite[Satz~2.1]{Hi80}.
 It says that for $s=\sigma+it$ satisfying